RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

-Question: How to list all the possible inputs for the --usecase parameter in the amdgpu-install script?
+*How to list all the possible inputs for the --usecase parameter in the amdgpu-install script?*

-Ans: The following command lists all the possible options for –usecase
+The following command lists all the possible options for –usecase

 ::